Hochschild cohomology of generalised Grassmannians: Introduction

-\paragraph{Structure of the paper.} In \cref{section:vanishing} we give a self-contained proof of \cref{theorem:vanishing}.
-This result can be deduced from \cite{MR1016881}, but we will prove the specific case of exterior powers of the tangent bundle directly, to set up the notation and machinery.
-Notice that the vanishing result is also implied by \cref{theorem:cominuscule-decomposition} and \cref{theorem:adjoint-decomposition}, except for the coadjoint non-adjoint cases for which no description of the global sections exists (yet).
+\paragraph{Structure of the paper} We start with a lengthy introduction in \cref{section:preliminaries}, in order to make the computations accessible to algebraic geometers without a representation-theoretic background.
+In \cref{section:vanishing} we give a self-contained proof of \cref{theorem:vanishing}.
+This result can be deduced from \cite{MR1016881}, but we will reprove it to set up the notation and machinery for later arguments.